 \section{Evaluated Methods}

-We now present the methods that are evaluated in Fishyscapes.
+We now present the methods that are evaluated in Fishy\-scapes.
 In a first part, we describe the existing baselines and how we adapted them to the task of semantic segmentation.
-A novel method based on learned embedding density is then presented.
-Full experimental details are provided in appendix~\ref{sec:details:methods}.
+We then propose a novel method based on learned embedding density.
+Finally, we list those methods that were submitted to the public benchmark so far.
 All approaches are applied to the state-of-the-art semantic segmentation model DeepLab-v3+~\cite{Chen2018-bp}.
-Here we do not always distinguish \ac{ood} and misclassification as some methods might be applicable to both.
+Further implementation details are listed in the supplementary material.